hzhucn/interactive-behaviour-design/README.md

 ## Bugs and TODOs

-* In Fetch tasks, the oracle gives demonstrations based on rewards based on the *changes* in position.
-  I'm not sure this can actually be learned by the reward predictor - we see much lower reward predictor accuracy when training with these rewards than with rewards based on the *absolute* distances.
-  We should probably switch back to that latter reward function.
 * Implement monitoring for what proportion of segments from each episode are labelling when training in DRLHP mode.
 * Success rate for the demonstration environment (`env_demo/success_rate`) is